 Children and young people

 Children aged 18 and under can follow the rules for adult travellers to enter Trinidad and Tobago.

 From 1 July 2022, travellers no longer need to produce a negative RT-PCR test or an Antigen test to enter Trinidad and Tobago.

 Transiting is when you pass through one country on the way to your final destination.

 Travellers transiting through Trinidad and Tobago on their way to another country and who are staying in the airport (airside) are not subject to any vaccination requirement.

 However, if you need to pass through immigration, for example to stay in a hotel for a flight the next day (sometimes known as a layover) or in order to board a connecting flight at a different airport Terminal, you will need to follow T&T’s general vaccination requirements.
-From 1 July, travellers entering Trinidad and Tobago will no longer have to produce a negative RT-PCR test or an Antigen test as a requirement for entry.
+Effective 1 July 2022, travellers entering Trinidad and Tobago no longer have to produce a negative RT-PCR Test or an Antigen Test as a requirement for entry.

 Sailing travel restrictions

 You can sail into and transit out of the marinas or Chaguaramas Bay.
 Effective 17 July 2022 you are no longer required to wear a mask.
 Failure to follow government regulations could result in being intercepted by the Coast Guard and being handed over to the Trinidad and Tobago Police Service.
 If you are entering Trinidad & Tobago by boat for the first time you will be required to clear Immigration and Customs first in Trinidad, not Tobago.

 Check your passport and travel documents before you travel